 The National Collection of Clematis montana is held Val Le Neville-Parry at her garden By The Way in Salisbury, Wiltshire, and contains more than 200 plants in 50 named varieties and cultivars.

-A few are rampant reaching 8m or more, but clematis breeding has produced more compact varieties that are suitable for growing in smaller gardens.
-As with the more vigorous types, flowering is longer than is often assumed, starting in early March and continuing into late June, and all Clematis montana go on the produce fluffy seedheads in autumn and into winter.
+A few Clematis montana are rampant reaching 8m or more, but clematis breeding has produced more compact varieties that are suitable for growing in smaller gardens.
+As with the more vigorous types, flowering is longer than is often assumed, starting in early March and continuing into late June, and all Clematis montana go on to produce fluffy seedheads in autumn and into winter.

-Recommendations for using compact cultivars include combining them with later flowering Clematis viticella or encouraging them to scramble up obelisks or poles to add verticals to a border.
-They will also grow successfully in pots with a loam-based growing medium with regular watering and feeding with a slow-release fertiliser.
+Recommendations for using compact clematis cultivars include combining them with later flowering Clematis viticella or encouraging them to scramble up obelisks or poles to add verticals to a border.
+Clematis Montana will also grow successfully in pots with a loam-based growing medium with regular watering and feeding with a slow-release fertiliser.

 Many are available commercially although some can currently only be seen growing at By The Way.